 Figure 2.
 View of Merrimack River Crossing, Merrimack and Litchfield, NH.
-Note span for K165 is approximately 856 feet and river width is approximately 569 feet.
+Note span for H-123 is approximately 804 feet and river width is approximately 558 feet.
 3 PSNH spans are shown for 3020X (34.5kV) - furthest north, Line 380 (345 kV) - middle, and Line K 165 (115kV) furthest south.
-The span for K 165 is being increased to 856 feet from a current span of 785 feet.
 The K165 circuit is being relocated further south to accommodate for a new span of a new circuit H 123 (115kv) to be installed between Line 380 and K 165.
-The relocated structure will be approximately 118 feet easterly from the embankment
+The relocated structures and circuit will be approximately 50 feet southerly from the existing location.
+The new support structure for H -123 is approximately 104 feet from the eastern bank

 Figure 3.
-Parcel in Merrimack, NH between the Merrimack River and the Railroad in which Structure 183 of K-165 will be relocated.
-Information source is derived from online GIS database of the Town of Merrimack, NH.
+Parcel in Merrimack, NH between the Merrimack River and the Railroad in which Structure 183 of H-123 will be located.
+Information source is derived from on-line GIS database of the Town of Merrimack, NH.